It’s that time of the year: fall, which I think of as flu vaccination time.

 Q: Can you get the flu from the flu shot?
 What are the risks and side effects of influenza vaccination?

 A: No, you can’t get the flu from a flu shot.
-The currently recommended vaccines are made with either “inactivated” virus (which means the virus has been killed and can’t become alive again) or “recombinant” technology (which means they have cobbled together virus proteins).
+Most of the currently recommended vaccines are made with “inactivated” virus (which means the virus has been killed and can’t become alive again).
+There is also one vaccine available that was made using “recombinant” technology (which means they have cobbled together virus proteins).
 It is not possible for these vaccines to give you influenza.

 Serious adverse effects related to the flu shot are very rare.